Alice Pennefather: Personal life

-She married Lancelot Maurice Pennefather in 1919, when she was 16 years old; they had two sons, Percy and Ashton.
+She married Lancelot Pennefather in 1919, when she was 16 years old; they had two sons, Percy and Ashton.
 Percy captained Singapore in Field hockey at the 1956 Summer Olympics and his daughter Annabel became the first woman on the Singapore National Olympic Council and first female president of the Singapore Hockey Federation.
 When Annabel was awarded Her Worlds "Woman of the Year" in 2004 she spoke of her grandmother as "her role model for life" and "a strong sporty woman".

 Pennefather celebrated her 60th wedding anniversary in 1979, at which time she was still in employment as a section head at Shaw's Rentals.
 Asked about the secret of a happy marriage she said "Love, tolerance and understanding", and advised any new bride to "Give in to your husband even if he's wrong or you're angry.
 You'll find life more pleasant."

 Death

 Pennefather died on 24 February 1983, roughly a year after her husband's death in 1982.